react-page/react-page/docs/README.md

 system is very similar to the [bootstrap grid system](http://getbootstrap.com/css/#grid) where you have rows and columns.

-An empty editable ("document") is a cell without any children.
-As you create new cells, the structure quickly changes to something like this:
+An exemplary structure of an editable (other editors call this "document") could be the following:

 ```
 1. Editable
-  1. Cell
++-1.
+Container cell
-    1. Row
+  +-1.
+Row
-      1. Cell (text)
+  | +-1.
+Cell (text)
-      2. Cell (parallax background image)
+  | |-2.
+Cell (parallax background image)
-        1. Row
+  |   +-1.
+Row
-          1. Cell (image)
+  |     +-1.
+Cell (image)
-          2. Cell (image)
+  |     |-2.
+Cell (image)
-    2. Row
+  |-2.
+Row
-      1. Cell (image)
+  | +-1.
+Cell (image)
-      2. Cell (image)
+  | |-2.
+Cell (image)
 ```

-Cells can be populated with plugins, such as a text editor or rich media (video, audio).
-There are two types of cells, *layout cells* and *content cells*.
-Content cells are always leafs in the tree, meaning that they do not have any children.
-Layout cells are always branches, meaning that they do have children.
-A content cell is usually text, media (video, audio) whilst layout cells are usually things like a spoiler box, a parallax background image and so on.
+There are four distinct data types:

+1. **Editable** (`1.` in the tree) - the editable is a container for cells and rows.
+You can have multiple editables on a page and it is possible to drag and drop cells from one editable to another.
+2. **Container cell** (`1.1` in the tree) - the container cell is a cell without a plugin and gives structure to the tree.
+These cells are generated automatically when required and also removed automatically when no longer required.
+3. **Content cell** (`1.1.1`, `1.2.1`, ... in the tree) - the content cell is always a leaf in the tree (it has no children) and its behaviour is defined by a **content plugin** (which can be written by you or downloaded from npm).
+A content plugin is usually something like rich text, video, audio, a soundcloud widget and so on.
+4. **Layout cell** - the layout cell contains a list of nested cells and rows (container, content, layout).
+The idea of the layout cell is that it gives its children a layout (e.g. a parallax background, a spoiler box, a box where all text is red).
+What the layout looks like is defined by by a **layout plugin**.
+A layout cell must always have at least one child or it will be automatically removed.

 <p>
   <figure align="center">
     <img alt="A content cell" src="/images/content-cell.png"><br>
-    <figcaption>A content cell</figcaption>
+    <figcaption align="center"><em>A content cell with the image plugin</em></figcaption>
   </figure>
 </p>

-In the example above, cells 1.1.1.1, 1.1.1.2.1.1, 1.1.1.2.1.2 are all content cells, because they do not have any children rows.
-Cells 1.1, 1.1.1.2 are layout cells, because they do have children rows.

 <p>
   <figure align="center">
     <img alt="A layout cell" src="/images/layout-cell.gif"><br>
-    <figcaption>A layout cell</figcaption>
+    <figcaption align="center"><em>A layout cell with a switchable background image plugin</em></figcaption>
   </figure>
 </p>

-Content and layout plugins are simple React components that receive properties such as `onChange`, `readOnly`, `state` by the editor and render and execute arbitrary logic.
-The data model can be chosen freely by the plugin author.
+The grid system is baked into the ORY Editor.
+It takes care of any drag and drop logic, resizing, focus detection and so on.
+As a developer, you will primarily extend the functionality using layout and content plugins.
+Additionally, the editor takes care of the whole data model.
+The plugins are just simple ReactJS components that receive properties such as `onChange`, `readOnly`, `state` by the editor.
+You will learn in later sections how plugins work exactly, what their API looks like, and also how to write your own.